cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 ### labels

-A label is a key-value pair that can be assigned with a deployment.
+A deployment label is a key-value pair that can be assigned with a deployment.
 There can be multiple labels assigned with each deployment, and one can assign more than one label with the same key (yet different value) to the same deployment.